Pharmacy Invoicing Automation

 Automation enables focus on exceptions, not routine

-Introducing the AVR consolidated fragmented workflows and made billing state explicit.
+Introducing the invoicing automation consolidated fragmented workflows and made billing state explicit.
 The feature-flagged rollout gave the Billing Team control during the transition, and the patterns established — dashboards, workflow state, automated vs. manual paths — became a durable foundation for future internal tooling.